 - Accept ANY and ALL help:

 Have any of you moved with a baby?
 What did you do?
 What did you learn?
 What tips would you share?!
-Though we aren’t moving cross-country in the coming year, we are moving across town (storage unit to finished home) and may need some more tips so we would love to hear them!
+Though we aren’t moving cross-country in the coming year, we are hiring Alberta movers to help us move across town (storage unit to finished home) and may need some more tips so we would love to hear them!